Permutations with a Given X-Descent Set: Open Problems

 \section{Open Problems}

 We conclude with list of directions suggested by our study.

-\begin{question}In Section~\ref{sec:recurrence} we imposed the hypothesis that, for every finite label set $S$ and every descent set $I$, the number $d_X(I;S)$ depends only on $\abs{S}$.
-Under this standardization invariance, the subset-sum recursion collapses to a binomial recursion and yields polynomiality in $n$ (Corollary~\ref{cor:polynomial} and Theorem~\ref{thm:recursive}).
-Describe the relations $X\subseteq\N^2$ for which this hypothesis holds, or for which it holds for a nontrivial family of descent sets $I$.
-Is there a useful characterization in terms of finitely many local obstructions, or in terms of a finite description of how $X$ interacts with standardization?
-Compare with the role of standardization in the theory of permutation patterns and consecutive patterns \cite{bona-permutations,flajolet-sedgewick}. \end{question}

 \begin{question}Find broad, verifiable conditions on $X$ under which, for each fixed $I$, the sequence $n\mapsto d_X(I;n)$ is eventually polynomial or quasipolynomial.
-Periodic relations yield $P$-recursive sequences via rational generating functions as seen through Theorem~\ref{thm:quasipolynomial} and the discussion afterwards, while standardization-invariant relations yield genuine polynomials.
+Periodic relations yield $P$-recursive sequences via rational generating functions as seen through Theorem~\ref{thm:quasipolynomial} and the discussion afterwards.
 Are there intermediate classes (e.g.\ relations defined by inequalities on a fixed number of base-$m$ digits, or by finite automata on the binary expansions of labels) for which one can make conclusions? \end{question}

 \begin{question}For periodic $X$, the core difficulty is the constrained word count

 Can one obtain effective asymptotics for $d_X(\emptyset;n)$ (or more generally for $d_X(I;n)$) in terms of the spectral data of the residue digraph $H$?
 Analytic combinatorics in several variables provides general methods for asymptotics of diagonals and coefficient extractions from rational functions \cite{pemantle-wilson,flajolet-sedgewick}.
 Can these methods be made concrete for natural families of residue digraphs arising from arithmetic relations? \end{question}